stanislaw/SoftwareDesignHeuristics/README.md

 they grow their software bigger, do not care much about the underlying archetypes.
 Imagine how easy it would be to learn about the software if it would contain itself in its earliest forms of being (source code, documentation, drafts etc).
-Great example: Rust programming language had to be started from [somewhere](https://github.com/graydon/rust-prehistory).
+Great example: Rust programming language had to start from [somewhere](https://github.com/graydon/rust-prehistory).

 ### Trade-off of Encapsulation